Sprains and Strains: Types and Treatment Information

 While the intensity varies, pain, bruising, swelling, and inflammation are common to all three categories of sprains: mild, moderate, severe.
 The individual will usually feel a tear or pop in the joint.
 A severe sprain produces excruciating pain at the moment of injury, as ligaments tear completely, or separate from the bone.
 This loosening makes the joint nonfunctional.
 A moderate sprain partially tears the ligament, producing joint instability, and some swelling.
 A ligament is stretched in a mild sprain, but there is no joint loosening.

-Treatment of both sprains and strains usually involves resting the injured area, icing it, wearing a bandage or device that compresses the area, and medicines.
+Treatment of both sprains and strains typically involves resting the injured area, icing it, wearing a bandage or device that compresses the area, and medicines.
 Later treatment may include exercise and physical therapy.

 First Aid for a Sprain: